Hearing Aids Comparisons: Getting a Cheap One Worth Buying?Published On

 Hearing can be improved, but not with these devices.
 Other affordable hearing aids are FDA registered and offer all the features for an enhanced hearing experience.

 Affordable hearing aids usually cost between $400 and $1,200 for a pair and are designed to address the amplification needs of people with hearing loss.

-Manufacturers of affordable hearing aids keep their prices low because they want to make hearing assistance available to everyone.
+Manufacturers of affordable hearing aids keep their prices low because they want to make hearing assistance devices available to everyone.

 Dominance by just a few hearing aid manufacturers over the last five decades ensured that the prices of these hearing devices remained high.
 The competition heated up with the advent of digital technology becoming more freely available to all.
 Smaller hearing aid manufacturers can now implement this technology, making it more freely available.

-Many of the new devices come with different sound settings and some are self-adjusting.
+Many of the new hearing devices come with different sound settings and some are self-adjusting.
 This means that a visit to a specialist or audiologist is no longer needed.

 The internet has allowed companies to sell directly to their consumers, thereby cutting out the need for representative sellers (audiologists, ENT specialists, and retailers like private enterprises and Costco) and the usual mark-up that this entails.

 How does the Middleman Affect Hearing Aid Prices?